 We travel to one of Australia’s best known gardens, Cruden Farm, which was given to the late Dame Elisabeth Murdoch in 1928 as a wedding present from her husband Sir Keith Murdoch.
 She cherished the farm at Langwarrin throughout her long life and created a fine garden with garden manager, Michael Morrison, who will lead us on a garden tour.
 We’ll take a stroll to the lake and walk through herbaceous borders, the picking garden, shrub walks and famous avenue of lemon scented gums that lead to the house before enjoying afternoon tea.

-We have a farewell dinner tonight in a private dining area at Locanda in The Rydges Hotel.
+We have a farewell banquet dinner tonight in a private dining room at Bamboo House.
+This Melbourne institution is the premier destination for fine Northern Chinese and Cantonese cuisine.
 (Overnight Rydges Melbourne) BLD

 Day 10: Monday 26 March, Depart Melbourne

-- Visit a Glen Iris garden with designer Jim Fogarty
+- Inner-city Glen Iris garden with designer Jim Fogarty

 This morning we learn more about the process of garden design when we reconnect with ASA leader Jim Fogarty who will take us through a private garden he designed in Glen Iris.

 Jim will take us through the owner’s design brief and explain how he came up with an attractive and traditional design that followed the owner’s instructions.
-They said that they did not want a garden full of hedges and asked him to retain some of the mature trees, connect the front porch with the garden and reduced areas of red brick paving.
+They did not want a garden full of hedges like most gardens in their suburb and asked him to retain some of the mature trees, connect the front porch with the garden and reduced areas of red brick paving.
 We’ll get to see the results!